pramod-k-codes/devops-daws76s-notes/14-shell-script-4.md

 creates directory if not available checks for directory creation first

-once server is created check  **`netstat -lntp`** sudo less /var/log/messages - to check if mongo db is connected
+once server is created check  **`netstat -lntp`** `**sudo less /var/log/messages**` - to check if mongo db is connected

+run script again and check if mongo db is connected by checking logs using above command

+check if nodejs 18 installed by dnf list installed nodejs

+you can check if mongodb already available or not

+redis user cart in next video

+completed on date 09/30/2024 at 11:50:04 am